Lander Gallery

 Enquire

-Peter Thomas Westcott had a number of articles published anonymously in THE MIRROR OF LITERATURE.
-This was a cheap monthly publication intended for a wide audience, including those who would...
+Peter Thomas Westcott had a number of articles published anonymously in 'The Mirror of Literature', a cheap monthly publication intended for a wide audience, including those who would not normally...

 Read more

-He contributed a piece on the ROSE OF JERICHO, with details of the nature of the plant.
-When an elephant was in the news, Westcott had a piece about elephants.
-He had a literary tone in ON THE RESPLENDANT BEAUTIES OF THE FIREFLY
+He contributed a piece on the Rose of Jericho, with details of the nature of the plant.
+When an elephant was in the news, Westcott wrote a piece about elephants and he had a literary tone in On the Resplendant Beauties of the Firefly.

 Westcott was described by the editor, Byerly, as “a gentleman of independent property who in his ubiquitous career of utility did good by stealth and carried the ‘twopenny’ into public institutions and intellectual resorts of a description most calculated to serve its distribution.”
 Presumably Westcott acted as an agent for the publication or simply gave copies of it away.